livepeer/livepeer-ai-python/README.md

     "prompt": "<value>",
 })

-if res is not None:
+if res.image_response is not None:
     # handle response
     pass
 ```